Art al fresco

 For more, see Artistic Grand Marais.

-July 13-14, Phelps Mill Festival east of Fergus Falls, Minn.
+July 9-10, Phelps Mill Festival east of Fergus Falls, Minn.
 This is one of western Minnesota's most popular festivals, held in a bucolic county park along the Otter Tail River, next to a restored 1889 flour mill and general store.
+There's a high proportion of crafts.

 For more, see Otter trail country.